GM sidesteps economic headwinds; Q3 profit jumps nearly 37% - NewsBreak

 GM sidesteps economic headwinds; Q3 profit jumps nearly 37%

-General Motors' third-quarter net profit rose 36.7% as vehicle sales began to rebound from persistent parts supply chain troubles.
+General Motors' third-quarter net profit rose 36.6% as vehicle sales began to rebound from persistent supply chain troubles.

 The Detroit automaker on Tuesday reported earnings of $3.3 billion from July through September, compared with $2.42 billion a year earlier.